-If you have been on the fence about blogging, or want to start a blog but aren't sure what to really do, I'm hoping my month-to-month journey has inspired you to go for it.
-Here's a few steps to get started!
+If you have been on the fence about blogging, or want to start a blog but aren’t sure what to really do, I’m hoping my month-to-month journey has inspired you to go for it.
+Here are a few steps to get started!

-Create an email and newsletter provider – Mailchimp is free, but MailerLite, ConvertKit and Get Drip are some of the best paid options available!
+- Create an email and newsletter provider – Mailchimp is free, but ConvertKit is one of the best-paid options available!